Muhtasim-Rasheed/crust-engine/docs/misc.md

 - `insert(list, index, value)`: Inserts the given value at the specified index in the list and returns the new list.
 - `remove(list, index)`: Removes the value at the specified index from the list and returns a list containing the new list and the removed value.
 - `extend(list1, list2)`: Extends the first list with the second list and returns the new list.
+- `starts_with(string, prefix)`: Returns true if the given string starts with the specified prefix, false otherwise.
+- `ends_with(string, suffix)`: Returns true if the given string ends with the specified suffix, false otherwise.
+- `trim(string)`: Trims the whitespace from the beginning and end of the given string and returns the trimmed string.
 - `range(end)`: Returns a list of numbers from 0 to `end - 1`.
 - `range(start, end)`: Returns a list of numbers from `start` to `end - 1`.
 - `range(start, end, step)`: Returns a list of numbers from `start` to `end - 1`, incrementing by `step`.